mdillondc/todo-txt-tui/troubleshooting.md

 macOS will prompt you to install pip when you first try using it, however they way macOS installs it can cause issues. *So if you have issues*, I recommend using Homebrew instead.

-If you have already installed Python this way, and you experience issues installing TodoTxtTUI.

 1. Remove old installation

 ```